 Do you recommend giving closing gifts?
 And if so, what have you given?
 Let us know in the comments.

-20 Seasonal Real Estate Marketing Ideas for Spring, Summer, Fall and Even Winter in 2020
+20 Seasonal Real Estate Marketing Ideas for Spring, Summer, Fall and Winter in 2023

-It’s 2020, and if you want to dominate your local market that means upping your game all year with laser focused, seasonal real estate marketing ide…
+It’s 2023, and if you want to dominate your local market, you need to up your game with laser-focused, seasonal real estate marketing ideas.
+Sp…